Nonparametric estimation of the preferential attachment function from one network snapshot: Abstract

 \section{Abstract}

-Measuring preferential attachment in growing networks is an important topic in network science, since the experimental confirmation of assumptions about the generative processes that give rise to heavy-tail degree distributions characteristic of real-world networks depends on it.
-Multiple methods have been devised for measuring preferential attachment in time-resolved networks.
-However, many real-world network datasets are available as only single snapshots.
-We propose a novel nonparametric method, called PAFit-oneshot, for estimating the preferential attachment function for a growing network from one snapshot.
-The PAFit-oneshot method corrects for a bias that arises when estimating preferential attachment values only for degrees observed in the single snapshot.
-This bias, which had previously gone unnoticed, has a connection with a recently developed conditional inference approach called post-selection inference.
-Extensive experiments show that our method recovers the true preferential attachment function in simulated as well as real-world networks.
-Our work opens up a new path for network scientists to measure preferential attachment in a large number of one-snapshot networks that have been out-of-reach until now.
-As a demonstration, we nonparametrically estimated the preferential attachment function in three such networks and found all are sub-linear.
-The PAFit-oneshot method is implemented in the \proglang{R} package \texttt{PAFit}.
+{Preferential attachment is commonly invoked to explain the emergence of those heavy-tailed degree distributions characteristic of growing network representations of divers{e} real-world phenomena.
+Experimentally confirming this hypothesis in real-world growing networks is an important frontier in network science research.
+Conventional preferential attachment estimation methods require that a growing network be observed across at least two snapshots in time.
+Numerous publicly available growing network datasets are, however, only available as single snapshots, leaving the applied network scientist with no means of measuring preferential attachment in these cases.
+We propose a nonparametric method, called PAFit-oneshot, for estimating preferential attachment in a growing network from one snapshot.
+PAFit-oneshot corrects for a previously unnoticed bias that arises when estimating preferential attachment values only for degrees observed in the single snapshot.
+Our work provides a means of measuring preferential attachment in a large number of publicly available one-snapshot networks.
+As a demonstration, we estimated preferential attachment in three such networks, and found sublinear preferential attachment in all cases.
+PAFit-oneshot is implemented in the \textsf{R} package \texttt{PAFit}.}